This difference is caused by different dB values used in digital and analogue domains and in DAW recording programs.

 Qu is operating at -18dBFS in the digital domain.
 This is normal and allows for headroom in the conversion stage to avoid clipping / digital distortion.

-0dB on our LR meter equals +4dBu on analogue output.
+0dB on our metering equals +4dBu on an analogue output.

 DAW meters usually show values in dBFS (Full Scale) where 0 dBFS means the maximum value which can not be exceeded.

-If the meters on the Qu show 0dB this will equate to -18dB in your DAW.
+So if the meters on the Qu show 0dB this will equate to approximately -18dBFS in your DAW.